rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list-circular.md

   <img src="assets/data-structure/linked-list/cll-singly-insert_at1.png" alt="circular doubly linked list picture">
 </div>

-Currently our `last->next` is pointinig at A. We need to update this so that it's pointing at the new head, which is `newNode`.
+Currently our `last->next` is pointing at A. We need to update this so that it's pointing at the new head, which is `newNode`.

 <div style="text-align: center">
   <img src="assets/data-structure/linked-list/cll-singly-insert_at2.png" alt="circular doubly linked list picture">